"Foxfire" diamond in the rough, origin Diavik Mines; Approx. 187 carats. Photo by Michelle Z. Donahue, Courtesy Smithsonian Institute

 A very strong blue fluorescence in a diamond may show up as a milky haze even under normal daylight conditions

-Under rare circumstances, this strong to very strong fluorescence can cause the diamond to appear oily or hazy under normal daylight.
-This haziness can interfere with the transparency of the diamond and in turn the light-return-factor which in turn directly impacts its brilliance.
-Since the most valuable and desired feature of a diamond is its brilliance, anything that diminishes or takes away from the diamond's sparkle should be avoided if the intended use is for a piece of jewellery.
-Except if it is intended as a collector’s item, then in a quirky way these ugly diamonds are rare.
+Under rare circumstances, this strong to very strong fluorescence can cause the diamond to appear milky or hazy under normal daylight.
+This haziness can interfere with the transparency of the diamond blocking the return of refracted light, which in turn directly impacts its brilliance.
+Since the most valuable and desired feature of a diamond is its brilliance, anything that diminishes or takes away from the diamond's sparkle is a negative if the intended use is for jewellery.
+Except if the intended is as a collector’s item, then in a quirky sort of way these ugly diamonds are rare.
 Ever heard of a rare ugly duckling?

 In some cases the stone can look ugly and should be avoided except as a collector’s item because in a quirky way, these ugly diamonds are rare

 Faint 'yellow fluorescence' can have a markedly negative effect on a diamond’s colour.
-Say you have an I, J or K colour diamond with yellow fluorescence - in full sunlight, the yellow fluorescence is sure to intensify the faint yellow colour .
-In addition, diamonds with yellow or white fluorescence tend to have hazy or milky hues.
+Say you have an I, J or K colour diamond with yellow fluorescence - in full sunlight, the yellow fluorescence is sure to intensify the faint yellow colour of the diamond .
+In addition, diamonds with yellow or white fluorescence tend to have hazy look.

 Determining and Measuring Fluorescence

 GIA, the world’s premier grading laboratory and education institute for all things gems & jewellery considers diamond fluorescence an identifying characteristic.
-It is not a factor to be considered in grading of the universal 4Cs but is an important element of the overall grading report that enables a diamond to be valued and identified.
+It is not a factor considered in grading of the universal 4Cs but is an important element of the overall grading report that enables the determination of a diamond's worth and identity.
 All laboratory grading reports describe a diamond’s fluorescence in five levels of intensity as described earlier.

 Various degrees of fluorescence